firesim/firesim/docs/Golden-Gate/Bridges.rst

    consumed later by Golden Gate.
 If provided, your case class should capture all target-land configuration information you'll need in your Module's generator.

+#. **BridgeModule Type** ``moduleName: String``: The type of the
+   host-land BridgeModule you want Golden Gate to connect in-place of your target-side module as a fully qualifed Scala class (package and name of class).
+   Golden Gate will use its class name to invoke its constructor.

 Finally at the bottom of your Bridge's class definition **you'll need to call generateAnnotations()**.
 This is necessary to have Golden Gate properly detect your bridge.